kyungjae-lee/engineers-notebook/operating-systems/scheduling-algorithms.md

   * Multi-Level Feedback
   * Multi-Level Feedback with aging - If a process languishes too long promote it to eliminate starvation!
 * Mechanism of Feedback scheduling
-  * When a process first enters, it is placed in RQ0.
+  * When a process first enters, it is placed in the normal Round-Robin Queue; RQ0.
   * After its first preemption, when it returns to the Ready state, it is placed in RQ1.
 Each subsequent time that it is preempted, it is demoted to the next lower-priority queue.
 (Multi-Level Feedback)
 * Variation 1 - As processes drift down to lower priority queues, give them a longer time quantum when they do get the CPU.
 * Variation 2 - Because processes may still suffer starvation, we can choose to promote a process to a higher-priority queue after it spends a certain amount of time waiting for service in its current queue.